doriandrn/extensible-typed-schemas/README.md

 # Extensible Typed Schemas

+Write simpler, typed schemas and share them with both your frontend(s) and backend(s).

 Because the frontend needs to know more coming straight from the app's backend.
 Especially if it's reactive.

 **Introducing ETS**:

 Typed schemas with contexts, annotations, endless descriptivity and cross-references.

+Schemas you can also communicate to your frontend, not only the backend.

 Assuming the schemas are always meant to describe an API